UtahTriangle/Laws/Constitution.md

 The Legislature of our Chapter shall hold the power to, in dire and necessary cases, revoke the membership of a Brother.

-A revokation of membership shall be created and approved according to the [Judicial process for revocations of membership](#).
+A revocation of membership shall be created and approved according to the [Judicial process for revocations of membership](#).
 Once approved, the membership of that Brother shall be considered **tentatively revoked** for **one month**, after which that membership shall be **permanently revoked** unless an appeal is approved by the Legislature of our Chapter.

 While a Brother's Triangle membership is **tentatively revoked**, they shall be barred from attendance of any Triangle event.
-The only exception to this barment will be an appeal of this revocation made to the Legislature of our Chapter.
+The only exception to this bar will be an appeal of this revocation made to the Legislature of our Chapter.

 The Legislature shall hold the power to overrule a **tentative** revocation of a Triangle Brother's membership with a **strong majority** of a **three-fourths quorum, excluding the Brother under consideration**.